Viewing Firewall States in the GUI¶

 The page at Diagnostics > States in the GUI contains a listing of the firewall state table contents.
 Figure Example States shows a sample of the output displayed by the GUI.

 The page displays several columns of information for each state table entry, each with important information:

 The interface to which the state is bound.
 This is the interface through which the packet initially entered or exited the firewall.

 The protocol of the traffic that created the state, such as TCP, UDP, ICMP, or ESP.

 - Source and Destination

-The number of packets observed matching the state from the source and destination sides.
+The number of packets the firewall has observed which match the state from the source and destination sides.

-The total size of packets observed matching the state from the source and destination sides.
+The total size of packets the firewall has observed which match the state from the source and destination sides.